arungudelli/angularjswiki/content/en/fontawesome/fa-caret-right.md

-## Animate Caret Right icon with steps
+## Animate fa-caret-right icon with steps
 While animating the font awesome icon,We can rotate fa-caret-right icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-caret-right icon with 8 step rotation, use fa-pulse icon along with fa-spin class.